turboapps/docs/server/hub_server/a-getting_started_hub_server.md

 6. Select **Setup** to begin configuring Turbo Hub Server.

 7. After setup is complete the Administration Site automatically opens and displays a web page where you can apply your license.
 Both evaluation and retail licenses are applied here.
 To obtain an evaluation license, login or create an account on http://turbo.net.
-For information on purchasing a retail license, refer to the Licensing topic.
+For information on purchasing a retail license, refer to the [Licensing](/docs/server/hub-server#getting-started-with-hub-server-licensing) topic.

 8. Open the ports for the Administration and Hub sites (the Microsoft Windows Firewall blocks external connections to Turbo Hub Server by default).
-For instructions on opening the ports and for recommendations on how to best secure Turbo Hub Server, refer to *Configuring Turbo Hub Server Security*.
+For instructions on opening the ports and for recommendations on how to best secure Turbo Hub Server, refer to [Configure Turbo Hub Server Security](/docs/server/hub-server#hub-server-advanced-topics-configure-turbo-hub-server-security).

 9. Start using Turbo Hub Server!